Coolie09/Automatic-Copier/README.md

-# Atomatic-Copier
+# Simple Atomatic-Copier

-Copies text automatically
+## Warning
+This script doeas just work with text!
+It is going to be extended soon!